 If you are planning a through trip on the CT, please contact us for GIS data and let us know a little about your plans.
 We are happy to answer any questions.
 We also appreciate your feedback and input so we can keep maps and segment guides up to date.
 Contact OGT Assistant Chief Doug Alderson at email@example.com.

-The Annual CT Reunion and Gathering will be held April 22-22 at Hillsborough River State Park.
-The event includes a paddling trip on the scenic Hillsborough River, a presentation by Adventure Aaron on his 5,000-mile solo canoe trip that included the CT, and "Tales from the Trail" by those who recently completed the CT.
+More than 40 people attended the 2018 Annual CT Reunion and Gathering April 22-22 at Hillsborough River State Park.
+The event included a paddling trip on the scenic Hillsborough River, a presentation by Adventure Aaron on his 5,000-mile solo canoe trip that included the CT, and "Tales from the Trail" by those who recently completed the CT.
+The next gathering will be April 19-21, 2019 at Tomoka State Park.

 The sixth edition of the printed CT Trail Guide is now available for purchase on Amazon!
 All information is available on this website, but this will save you lots of printing.